ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you add the cluster.
    4. Click **Create**.

-## Results after you add clusters to vCenter Server instances
+## Results after you add clusters to Automated instances
 {: #vc_addingclusters-results}

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
 You can check the status of the deployment by viewing the deployment history on the instance details page.